makersacademy/rps-challenge/README.md

 # Progress Update - as at Saturday 10 Aug 2019
+* 1st user story done - user able to register name and play online game.
+* In addition, refactored code per MVC principles and removed global variables.
-* Project started, working on 1st user story
+* To do next - work on 2nd user story (able to play rock/paper/scissors)

 Instructions for Tester - How to run the code
 -------